Happy Hour | Reykjavik's Cheapest Bars

 If, for reasons best known to yourself, you have somehow managed to avoid watching The Big Lebowski since its release nearly twenty years ago, I suggest you first watch the film before heading to this bar.
 Only then will you be able to fully appreciate the amount of time, care, and expense that went into designing this unique and memorable venue.

-As a fan, Lebowski Bar is the closest you can come to experience the film’s universe without having actually starred alongside Jeff Bridges himself.
+As a fan, Lebowski Bar is the closest you can come to experiencing the film’s universe without having actually starred alongside Jeff Bridges himself.
 The rugs, stretched out decoratively across the bar, really do hold the room together, as does the ten-pin bowling alley positioned along the bar’s right wall.

 In the background, timeless tunes such as Kenny Rogers’ Just Dropped In (to see what Condition my Condition was in) and Dylan’s The Man in Me complement the cinematic atmosphere.
 Out of character, I have heard The Eagles played numerous times.